 Amusements, Outdoor.
-Outdoor commercial recreational activities including, but not limited to, miniature golf, bungee jumping, or amusement parks.
-This definition does not include any activities offered by the public sector in a park or playground or any type of racetrack or drag strip.
+Outdoor eCommercial recreational activities including, but not limited to, miniature golf, bowling bungee jumping, go-kart, or amusement parks.
+This definition does not include any activities offered by the public sector in a park or playground or any type of auto racetrack racetrack or drag strip.